Urethane Vacuum Casting

 Lifetime of the silicone mold

-Up to 20 copies per mold, while if the part requires high quality such as clear or complex structures, one mold can only make 12 or even 10 casting parts.
+Typical quantities up to 20-25 copies per mold.
+If the part requires high quality such as clear or complex structures, in typical quantities one mold can only make 12 or even 10 casting parts.

 Standard lead time

-Up to 50 copies can be produced in 7 to 10 days, depends on the part specification and volumes.
+Up to 50 copies can be produced in 7 to 10 days, depending on the mold’s complexity and volumes.

 Colored, textured, painted, coated, clear polished, insert, and over-molding.